Design Methods, Metrics & Power

 Here’s what works when you use AI for UX research — and what almost made me design for the wrong problem.
 Late 2023, Deutsche Telekom data hub redesign.
 8 interviews, 6-week deadline.
 After transcribing the first two interviews manually (6 hours), the math broke: 6 more = 15+ hours.
 Plus synthesis, analysis, recommendations.
 Would need…

-Something broke between February and August 2025, and I have receipts.
-I was working on client team headshots in August.
+I was working on client team headshots in August 2025.
 Ran the first photo through my usual background removal tool — the same one I’d used reliably for two years.
 The edge looked chewed.
-Like someone attacked it with a chainsaw set to “drunk.”
-My…
+Like someone attacked it with a chainsaw.
+Bad photo, I thought.
+Tried three more.
+Same artifacts.
+So I did something that…

 If you’ve been researching the same problem for three months, you’re not being thorough — you’re being scared.
 There’s a special kind of hell reserved for product teams drowning in UX iceberg syndrome.
 You know the type: every decision needs another user interview.
 Every wireframe requires a deeper dive into personas.
 Every button placement sparks…